swt30/thesis/chapters/04-heating/04-heating.md

 I also found the following:

 - The use of an isothermal fixed-height approach to estimate the extent of a heated steam atmosphere gives results that are too small.
-This is because the opacity of water results in heat being trapped in the atmosphere, meaning that the assumptions of constant temperature and gravity that underlie the scale-height approach are no longer applicable.
+This is because the opacity of water results in heat being trapped in the atmosphere, meaning that the assumptions of constant temperature and gravity that underlie the fixed-height approach are no longer applicable.

-- The thermal opacity is a key driver of trends in the mass--radius relation.
+- The thermal opacity $\kappa_\mathrm{th}$ is a key driver of trends in the mass--radius relation.
-Because my water opacity model consists of a simple power-law fitted to few data-points, I cannot necessarily claim that my models necessarily represent the full opacity-dependent behaviour of water.
+Because my water opacity model consists of a simple power-law fitted to few data points, I cannot necessarily claim that my models necessarily represent the full opacity-dependent behaviour of water.
 But they do indicate that there is a significant relation to the planet's temperature that should be ignored.

 - The assumption of constant atmospheric opacity, which has been made in some previous studies, is likely to produce incorrect radii for water-rich planets.
 Opacity can drastically increase towards the base of the atmosphere as the optical depth and pressure become higher.

-As expected, the presence of an irradiated atmosphere introduces an additional complication over the bare-planet model of the previous chapter.
+As expected, the presence of an irradiated atmosphere introduces an additional complication over the bare planet model of the previous chapter.
 In particular, I observe a strong dependence on the water fraction of the planet.
 This is a fundamental degeneracy with interior structure models that cannot be avoided.
 However, this means that we can, with some reasonable assumptions on the structural composition of Earth-like planets, at least assess which layered structures are compatible with a given mass and radius.